 This change is a blatant attempt to bring the proposed Pincents Lane development into a position where the council can simply justify putting housing there without further consultation.

-I have noted that this also includes the Calcot Recreation Ground, therefore have to assume that at some point in the future, even this space could be considered for housing, otherwise why include them in the settlement boundary changes?
+We have noted that this also includes the Calcot Recreation Ground, therefore we have to assume that at some point in the future, even this space could be considered for housing, otherwise why include them in the settlement boundary changes?

-I can see from the TIL13 plans that a recreational space is to be included adjacent to the Pincents Lane site, which is somewhat commendable, but this can be seen as a potential move for building on the existing recreation ground.

-This is completely outrageous and is simply ear marking potential new sites for development without formal consultation further down the line.
+We can see from the TIL13 plans that a recreational space is to be included adjacent to the Pincents Lane site, which is good but this can be construed as a potential move for building on the existing recreation ground?
+If so, this is totally unfair and is simply ear marking potential new sites for development without formal consultation further down the line.

-The systematic elimination of local green spaces has to be halted, we cannot continue to destroy habitats for wildlife or remove outdoor spaces where people can go to relax or simply get away from their troubles for a while for their mental health.
+The systematic elimination of local green spaces has to be halted, we cannot continue to destroy habitats for wildlife or remove outdoor spaces where people can go to relax, exercise or socialise.